PocketAppZ/MyLauncher/MyLauncher/ReadMe.txt

 About
 =====
-The About page displays version information and a link to the GitHib repository.
+The About dialog displays version information, build date, copyright statement, a link to the license and a link to the GitHib repository.

 Keys